Your browser does not support JavaScript! Please enable the settings.

 As a result, for example, there is no opportunity to just do one’s own tiny part, such as coding software and then sending it to testing and operating.
 Product owners are being positioned at the center of the universe in company groups organized into pods.

-Hence, within cross-functional agile teams, people are now accountable and have ownership of their work.
+Hence, within agile cross functional team, people are now accountable and have ownership of their work.
 All of this improves employee morale.

 Slow value delivery is caused by the Waterfall methodology’s reliance on silos and handoffs.
 Each team member is responsible for an aspect of a project like testing software, where none of the team members have visibility into what the others are doing.
 While the different functions may work to improve their own productivity, overall productivity is not as boosted.